danprince/danthedev.com/posts/2021-01-04-web-dev-without-tools.md

 ```

 This [paths](https://www.typescriptlang.org/tsconfig#paths) configuration tells the type checker to resolve Skypack imports to local files.
 For example an import for `https://cdn.skypack.dev/preact` would be resolved to `node_modules/preact` and then `node_modules/@types/preact` in that order.
 Depending on your setup, you may also need mappings for resolving URLs with pinned versions and minification flags too.

+This only works when the installed types actually export modules though.
+You can get part way there with `esModuleInterop` but a `export * from "fjords"` won't work if `"fjords"` is a CommonJS module.

 Like type checking, this is also an opt-in step.
 Another programmer without npm or TypeScript installed can still work on this code without running into environmental setup errors.